 It was then that I realized that she thought that she was being punished.
 That she did something to deserve this.
 To deserve cancer.
 I grabbed her tiny face and told her that none of this was her fault.
 That she did nothing wrong.
 She was so good.
 She was so brave.
 She was loved.

-Today, Scarlett is five and she knows that she is loved.
+Today, Scarlett is six and she knows that she is loved.
 She is flourishing and we couldn’t be more grateful.
 She is sassy, sweet, and wise beyond her years.
 Yet, we know that she will always suffer from decreased immunity, ongoing GI issues, and PTSD.
 PTSD is often a severe side effect for warriors.
 Parking garages (like the hospital’s), gloves (like a doctor’s), and children’s tattoos (like the numbing strip for IVs), are often triggers that remind medically complicated children of their struggles and trigger overwhelming panic attacks.

 So, please know that all the cancer families are incredibly grateful for people like YOU, people that SEE us, that read these blog posts, share our stories, donate to research, retweet an eye-opening cancer statistic, or promise to say a prayer for us at night.
 We are grateful for people that instead of looking away, SEE that we are struggling and wish to help- in any way they can.

 Because pediatric cancer is not biased- it doesn't pick and choose.
 One day, you could wake up in my shoes.